projectcalico/calico/docs/DigitalOcean.md

 export DOCKER_HOST=localhost:2377
 docker run -e CALICO_IP=192.168.1.2 -e CALICO_PROFILE=test --name container-2 -tid busybox
 ```
-Then, run the following on the second host to see the that two containers are be able to ping each other:
+Then, run the following on the second host to see the that two containers are able to ping each other:
 ```
 docker exec container-2 ping -c 4 192.168.1.1
 ```